IUDataStructuresCourse/course-web-page-fall-2023/lab1.md

     }
 ```

+Note that the function is marked with the `@Test` attribute, which indicates
+that it contains a unit test.
 The array `{1, 2, 3, 4, 5}` is the example that we talked about in lecture.
 I call the two implementations of rotation and compare the arrays afterwards
 using `assertArrayEquals`, which is wrapped in a try-catch block.
 Should the